newTypeGeek/Network-Reconstruction/choose_nodes/README.md

 # Select nodes as measured nodes and hidden nodes
 This `choose_nodes` package consists of different methods to select nodes as measured nodes and hidden nodes.

-1. Each python file consists of one function only
+1. Each python file consists of one node selection scheme only
-2. The function name inside the file is same as its file name
+2. The node selection scheme name inside is same as its file name
-3. Each function outputs two numpy arrays of node indices (`meausre_id` and `hidden_id`)
+3. Each scheme outputs two numpy arrays of node indices (`meausre_id` and `hidden_id`)

 # Definition